-Part of the Campaign’s ongoing series of one day events, BATCH: Stroud is a chance for people involved in the rise of Real Bread, from seed to sandwich, to share and gain knowledge and inspiration.
+Part of the Campaign’s ongoing series of one day events, BATCH: Stroud was a chance for people involved in the rise of Real Bread, from seed to sandwich, to share and gain knowledge and inspiration.

 The plan